 Micro contracts may seem intimidating at first, but really they’re just a way to get a small amount of exposure to a superior product, such as the futures market.
 Micro e-mini futures are 1/10th the size of the full contracts and allow you to trade the futures without taking on too much exposure.

-Unfortunately, micro contracts are more expensive to trade, with their fees and commissions coming out to about 3x the size of full contracts.
+Unfortunately, micro contracts are more expensive to trade, with their fees and commissions about 3x of full contracts.
 However, we believe that the ability to access superior products with smaller amounts of capital makes the cost worth it.
-Additionally, as the value of an account grows through consistent trading, that account can move up to full-size contracts when it is ready.
+Additionally, as the value of an account grows through consistent trading, you can move up to full-size contracts.

-Just keep in mind that if you decide to trade micro contracts, you should still perform data analysis and charting with full-size contracts.
+Keep in mind that if you decide to trade micro-contracts, you should perform data analysis and chart with full-size contracts.
 The data will be slightly more accurate than that of micro contracts.
 This is true for types of data such as volume, value area, point of control, and more.